While some lawyers are careful with the kind of cases they accept, others will quickly file a legal action as long as the money is good.

 Lawyers should, therefore, be careful about the kind of matter they accept.
 Any wrong decision can leave a big scar on their reputation.

-Accepting any matter that comes your way without considering the consequences shows legal immaturity.
+Accepting any matter that comes your way because you want more money fro your clients is wrong.
+When you accept any matter without considering the consequences, it shows legal immaturity.